That's not exactly, no, it's the exact opposite of that.

 I do understand the IG advised me that they were looking at tapes.

-I have not been advised as whether any of those tapes Well, confirmed is a pretty strong word, Commissioner.
+I have not been advised as whether any of those tapes.

 Are you still confirmed that no backup tapes exist?

-Well, at this point, I know the I.G. is looking and he hasn't found anything.
+Well, at this point, I know the IG is looking and he hasn't found anything.

 Finally, Gowdy nukes him for claiming that morale is low in the IRS.

-I'm gonna say this in conclusion.
+I'm going to say this in conclusion.

-I I I it takes a lot to stun me, but that stunned me.
+It takes a lot to stun me, but that stunned me.

 Here's a piece of advice I would give.

-If the folks like Lois Lerner and others would have spent more time working on the backlog, more time working on their caseload, and less time targeting groups and less time trying to overturn Supreme Court decisions they didn't agree with, maybe morale would be better, and maybe their backlogs would be lessened.
+If the folks like Lois Lerner and others would have spent more time working on the backlog, more time working on their caseload, and less time targeting groups, and less time trying to overturn Supreme Court decisions they didn't agree with, maybe morale would be better and maybe their backlogs would be lessened.

 Amen.